adelinarf/spamail/README.md

 ##### 2. Install
 ##### 3. Run

-This program classifies messages from an email account and relocate spam messages into the spam folder.
+This program is an implementation of the Naive Bayes classifier presented in () hooked to the Gmail API.

 ## Files
-spam.py
+spam.py.
 QuickStart.py